fortio/slack-proxy/README.md

 - Actually check Slack errors if they are retryable or not
 - How to run multiple replicas with each their own API key?
 - Log user errors (i.e. non-retryable errors)
+- Check if "channel does not exist" error is present, then ignore any message to said channel for a period of time to ease requests towards Slack

 ## Done ToDo's